jagilber/jagilber.github.io/index.md

 * Ability to read, debug, and write in multiple programming languages
 * Enterprise level technical and project design skills
 * Trace analysis and debugging
-* Hardware, software, virtualization and network troubleshooting
+* Hardware, software, virtualization, and network troubleshooting
 * Team Leader with demonstrated ability to complete assigned tasks on time

 ### Key Accomplishments